nicpittman/tropical_pacific_carbon_export/readme.md

 1. run_combiner.sh will submit 7b to the supercomputer.
 You may need to change this depending on your system paths, or you may not need it at all.
 Depending on the number of cores, you can change the bottom script 7b to use say 3 cores, taking approximately 12 hours.
 Has been left at default of 6 cores, one for each mooring.

-##### Other scripts:
+##### 4.2 Other scripts:

 - *carbon_math.py* is a series of functions that make it easy to convert between carbon units.

 - 10-windspeed is a quick correlation assessment of the windspeed vs new production and air-sea flux, with r<sup>2</sup> used in the paper.

-#### Notes
+#### 5. Notes

 - Things have changed around a lot, with some redundant code still in the repo.
 I have tried to refactor where possible, but there is still some messiness and possible system dependent issues.
-I have tried to fix this the best I can with Conda (see the conda section).
-I have tried my best to provide at least the minimum standard of code for reproducibility.
+I have tried to fix this the best I can with Anaconda (see Conda, Section 2).
+I have tried my best to provide at least the minimum standard of code for reproducible science.
 - All data for the figures is provided.
-However, all scripts to process the data yourself are also provided for complete reproducability of this paper
+However, all scripts to process the data yourself are also provided for complete reproducibility of this paper